-In this piece, we’ll be covering another fundamental change: how sessions are changing in GA4, and we’ll explain the impact the new definition will have on your data reporting.
+In this article, we'll cover another fundamental change: how sessions are changing in GA4, and we’ll explain the impact the new definition will have on your data reporting.

 How are sessions in GA4 changing?

-In Universal Analytics, a new sessions starts either when:
+In Universal Analytics, a new session starts either when:

 - A user first lands on your site

 - A user lands on your site from a new traffic or source/medium campaign combination